myDevicesIoT/cayenne-docs/docs/CUSTOMWIDGETS.md

 Select an Icon to be used for the widget.
 For example, a light switch might have a light bulb icon.

 **Step 1: Sketch File** <br/>
-If you haven’t already uploaded the Button code for this widget to your Arduino, click the **Sketch File** button to [Button Widget sketch file](https://github.com/myDevicesIoT/Cayenne-Arduino-Library/blob/master/examples/CustomWidgets/ButtonWidget/ButtonWidget.ino).
-See [Using Sketch Files](#using-sketch-files-arduino) for more information on customizing and using sketch files.
+If you haven’t already uploaded the Button code for this widget to your Arduino, click the **Sketch File** button to open the <a href="https://github.com/myDevicesIoT/Cayenne-Arduino-Library/blob/master/examples/CustomWidgets/ButtonWidget/ButtonWidget.ino" target="_blank">Button Widget sketch file</a>.
+See [Using Sketch Files](#sketch-files-using-sketch-files) for more information on customizing and using sketch files.

 **Step 2: Add Widget** <br/>
 After filling in each of the fields for your widget, click the **Add Widget** button and the widget will be added to your dashboard.